You will hear conflicting reports even from different people online as to how Facebook ads work.

 That’s part of the reason why relevance score exists.

-Relevance score = engagement / complaints
+Relevance score = positive feedback / negative feedback

 Note: this serves the same purpose as Google’s ‘Quality Score’ rating.